Mario Blejer

-Mario J. Blejer (born June 11, 1948) is an Argentine economist and a former president of the Central Bank of Argentina.
+Mario I. Blejer (born June 11, 1948) is an Argentine-Israeli economist and a former president of the Central Bank of Argentina.

 Life and times

-Blejer was born in Córdoba, Argentina, in 1948.
-He enrolled at the Hebrew University of Jerusalem, and graduated cum laude with degrees in Economics and Jewish History in 1970, as well as with a master's degree in Economics from the same institution, in 1972.
-He went on to earn a Ph.D. in the latter discipline at the University of Chicago (1975), and joined the Boston University Department of Economics as an Assistant Professor, where he remained until 1980.
+Blejer was born in Córdoba, Argentina, in 1948, to a Jewish family, and he is an orthodox Jew.
+At the age of 20 he emigrated to Israel, served a short time in the IDF, and then enrolled at the Hebrew University of Jerusalem, and graduated cum laude with degrees in Economics and Jewish History in 1970, as well as with a master's degree in Economics from the same institution, in 1972.
+He went on to earn a Ph.D. in the latter discipline at the University of Chicago (1975), and joined the Boston University Department of Economics as an assistant professor, where he remained until 1980.

 Advisor

 He joined the International Monetary Fund as an adviser on monetary, exchange rate, and fiscal policy in 1980, and briefly taught at George Washington University and the New York University Graduate School of Business.
 He lectured at the Johns Hopkins University School of Advanced International Studies between 1986 and 1991, and was appointed the World Bank's Senior European and Central Asian Policy adviser in 1992, serving in that capacity during one of the most challenging years of the collapse of the Soviet Union.
 He them served as a member of the IMF Staff Papers Editorial Board until 1996, and of the European Journal of Political Economy, from 1997 to 2001.